Last Updated on 12 October 2024 by Cycloscope

 Where to stay – campsites, guesthouses, wild camping

-There are quite a few campsites scattered around the Iveragh Peninsula, a few in the interiors and more along the coast, just use the Komoot campsite search function to locate them.
-There are also a few beautiful glamping sites along the wild coast of Ireland that could make for a great rest day, if that fits your budget.
+There are quite a few campsites scattered around the Iveragh Peninsula, a few in the interiors, and more along the coast, just use the Komoot campsite search function to locate them.
+There are also a few beautiful glamping sites along the wild coast of Ireland that could make for a great rest day if that fits your budget.

 Bear in mind that there are no campsites on the southern coast.

-The cost of a campsite in the Ring of Kerry is usually 10/12€ for two persons and one tent, so quite cheap.
+The cost of a campsite in the Ring of Kerry is usually 10/12โฌ for two persons and one tent, so quite cheap.
 The campsites always have shared kitchen and free hot water (unlike in Norway).

 Wild camping is much harder here along the coast than in other parts of Ireland, after all this is a prime tourist destination.
 It gets much much easier though in the interiors.
-Wild camping is tolerated in Ireland, if not otherwise stated (as can be on some national parks).
+Wild camping is tolerated in Ireland, if not otherwise stated (as can be in some national parks).

-Guesthouses are not cheap in Ireland, which overall is a quite expensive country.
-Prices start at about 50€ per room but can get very high in peak season.
-Have a look here and be sure to book a bit in advance.
+Guesthouses are not cheap in Ireland, which overall is quite expensive country.
+Prices start at about 50โฌ per room but can get very high in peak season.